ammaryasirnaich/PyReqify/README.md

 [![GitHub Badge](https://img.shields.io/badge/GitHub-Repo-blue.svg)](https://github.com/ammaryasirnaich/PyReqify)

-A lightweight Python module that efficiently extracts imported modules and generates a `requirements.txt` file with module versions for `.py` and `.ipynb` files in a given directory.
+A lightweight Python module for `requirements.txt generation`.
+It efficiently extracts imported modules and generates a `requirements.txt` file with module versions for `.py` and `.ipynb` files in a given directory.
 Simplify dependency management for your projects!

 ## Features